HarshitaGupta16/neog-camp/Week-2/HTML-Notes.md

 h2 tag: This is the second biggest heading p tag: Normal Text.
-Free flowing text that will wrap at the end like a paragraph. small tag: This is relatively smaller text
+Free flowing text that will wrap at the end like a paragraph. small tag: This is relatively smaller text span tag: span is like div element but it is inline element.

 With HTML whole typography can be controlled.